U.S. Department of State

 - Applications must be submitted by exchange alumni.
 Not-for-profit, non-governmental organizations, think tanks, and academic institutions are not eligible to apply in the name of the organization but can serve as partners for implementing project activities.

-Proposals must address women in peace, security, and governance.
+Proposals must address the United States’ commitment to Georgia’s further integration with the West as a more democratic and stable country.
 Proposals that do not address the theme as outlined in the program objectives will be deemed ineligible.
 All project activities must take place outside of the United States and its territories.

-Applications and budgets must be submitted using the official AEIF 2020 proposal and budget forms.
+Applications and budgets must be submitted using the official AEIF 2022 application, budget form and SF424 forms.

 - The proposal clearly addresses the goals and objectives of this funding opportunity;

-- The proposal addresses all questions in the official AEIF 2020 proposal form;
+- The proposal addresses all questions in the official AEIF 2022 application form;

 - All documents are in English

 - The budget is in U.S. dollars and is submitted using the designated AEIF 2022 budget form;

 The following documents and information are required: